techiediaries/techiediaries/_posts/2020/angular-9/testing/2018-11-14-jasmine-unit-testing-angular-9-tutorial.md

 Jasmine is also available for Ruby projects via [jasmine-gem](https://github.com/jasmine/jasmine-gem) which can be installed by adding `gem 'jasmine'` to your Gemfile and running `bundle install`.
 It includes a server for serving and running tests, a CLI script and also generators for Ruby on Rails projects.

+In Angular 9 projects generated with Angular CLI, you don't need to configure Jasmine in your project as it's automatically installed and configured by default.

-Now let's focus on how to use Jasmine with JavaScript:
+Now let's first see how to use Jasmine with JavaScript.

 ### Using Standalone Jasmine